Roblox-Thot/VapeV4ThotModForRoblox/README.txt

 I HIGHLY don't recommend using my fork as it will be modded more for what I want and I will be removing a lot of things that may have been for safety of the accounts

+Fun fact:
+In any number field you can put any number EVEN OVER THE MAX.
+This is also the case on the normal Vxpe.xyz (wich you should use anyway!)

 Changes:
 Added FPS toggle
 Made Bowaura faster at risk of ban